gilles-gardet/langchain4j-demo/README.md

 - [x] implement a little chat UI with vaadin
 - [x] test and use a local LLM with the help of langchain4j
 - [x] implement some RAG using qdrant as vectorial db
-- [x] integrate a call to an external API with a LCM
+- [x] integrate a call to an external API with a MCP
-- [x] integrate a call to a database with a LCM
+- [x] integrate a call to a database with a MCP
-- [x] integrate a call to the GitHub LCM Server (docker + openai LLM)
+- [x] integrate a call to the GitHub MCP Server (docker + openai LLM)

 To be noticed that 3 LLMs will be used:

-- *GPT-4* as our chat model (which supports MCP tools and suits well for the GitHub LCM server)
+- *GPT-4* as our chat model (which supports MCP tools and suits well for the GitHub MCP server)
 - *qwen3* as our chat model (which supports MCP tools but is pretty limited and resource hungry)
 - *nomic* as our embedding model (to generate the embeddings for the vectorial db)